 Did you know that around 26% of seniors aged 65 and older have eight or fewer teeth?
 Tooth loss affects millions of Americans yearly due to injury, tooth decay, and periodontal disease.
 In fact, tooth decay is the most common chronic disease in the U.S. for people of all ages.

-While treatment options were once limited to dentures and bridges, dental implants have become a popular and effective method of replacing missing teeth.
+While treatment options were once limited to dentures and bridges, new dental implants and procedures have become a popular and effective method of replacing missing teeth.

 Unlike bridges and dentures, dental implants pose no risk to nearby natural teeth, do not cause mouth sores, and are the closest option to natural teeth.
 However, they can quickly become expensive, especially if multiple teeth need to be replaced or patients lack an adequate amount of healthy jawbone.
 Many people turn to financing to get the care they need.